paypal/PayPal-iOS-SDK/docs/single_payment.md

         // Should you wish to change any of the values, you can do so here.
         // For example, if you wish to accept PayPal but not payment card payments, then add:
         _payPalConfiguration.acceptCreditCards = NO;
+        // Or if you wish to have the user choose a Shipping Address from those already
+        // associated with the user's PayPal account, then add:
+        _payPalConfiguration.payPalShippingAddressOption = PayPalShippingAddressOptionPayPal;
       }
       return self;
     }